forta-network/docs/docs/stake-on-scan-node.md

 After _staking delay_ is over, you will be able to `withdraw()` FORT, as described in the next section.

 !!! note "Permissions"
     Only active share holders can init withdrawal.
-This means you have earned 500 FORT or more in a week during Fortification Phase, thus received staking shares.

 ![staking init withdrawal](stake-images/staking-init-withdrawal.png)